shimaden/tw/README.md

 __--reply-depth__, __--rd__ NUM

-If this option is given, Usakotter displays up to NUM tweets in the reply chain from the specified tweet.
-If 1 is given to NUM, Usakotter displays the destination tweet to which the specified tweet replies.
-If 2 is given to NUM, Usakotter displays the specified tweet, the destination tweet of the specified tweet, and the destination tweet of the destination tweet of the specified tweet.
-Usakotter repeats this operation up to NUM times.
+If this option is given, __Usakotter__ displays up to NUM tweets in the reply chain from the specified tweet.
+If 1 is given to NUM, __Usakotter__ displays the destination tweet to which the specified tweet replies.
+If 2 is given to NUM, __Usakotter__ displays the specified tweet, the destination tweet of the specified tweet, and the destination tweet of the destination tweet of the specified tweet. __Usakotter__ repeats this operation up to NUM times.

-In the followeing example, Usakotter displays the specified tweet, whose Status ID is 1234123412341234001, and up to five tweets in the reply chain from the specified tweet.
+In the followeing example, __Usakotter__ displays the specified tweet, whose Status ID is 1234123412341234001, and up to five tweets in the reply chain from the specified tweet.

     $us -i 1234123412341234001 -c 5

-If __--reply-depth__=1, Usakotter displays the destination tweet to which the specified tweet replies.
-If the destination tweet is a reply, Usakotter

 ### User information